Bernardo-MG/development-docs/java/maven.md

 # Maven

-[Maven][maven] is a project management for Java.
+[Maven][maven] is a project management tool for Java.
 In some aspects it may be too big, offering much more than what most people will need, and suffering integration problems with itself from time to time.
 Still, used with care it is really useful.

 The main aspects used in the projects are:
 - Dependency management